 Get an Account

-Call your pediatrician’s office; they will ask for your e-mail address and verify which patient records you are authorized to access.
+Call your pediatrician’s office; they will ask for your email address or phone number to use as a sign in and will verify which patient records you are authorized to access.
 Then they will create an account for you.

-Next, you will receive an e-mail with your temporary login information.
+Next, you will receive an email or text with your temporary login information.

 Log In to My Kid’s Chart

-After you receive your new account e-mail, you can click on the “sign in” link in the Welcome e-mail or type the URL into a Web browser.
+After you receive your new account information, you can click on the “sign in” link in or type the URL into a Web browser.
 You can use My Kid’s Chart on a personal computer or on your smart phone.

-You may want to bookmark or save this link for later.
+You may want to bookmark or save this link for later, or add it as an icon to your smart phone’s home screen.

-Next, enter your e-mail address and temporary password to log in.
+Next, enter your email address or phone number and temporary password to log in.

 First Time Login: If this is your first time logging in, My Kid’s Chart will ask you to enter a new password when you log in.

 Do You See the Patients You Expect?: If you are a parent or guardian of several children, your pediatrician’s office can add each child to your user account.
 Patients can also appear on more than one login, so more than one parent or guardian, and the patient themselves, may be granted an account with access to the same patient’s medical records.
 Contact your pediatrician’s office if you are not seeing the patients you expect to see.

 Automatic Log Out: After 5 minutes of inactivity, MyKidsChart will log you out.